EliiseS/board-demo/README.md

 ## Sprints

-Sprints are managed using boards, with a single board representing a single sprint, for example: [Sprint 0 board](https://github.com/EliiseS/board-demo/projects/1)
+Sprints are managed using projects, with a single project representing a single sprint, for example: [Sprint 0 board](https://github.com/EliiseS/board-demo/projects/1).
+Once a sprint is finished, the project can be closed

 ## Backlog

-Backlog is managed using a single board called `backlog`, found [here](https://github.com/EliiseS/board-demo/projects/2)
+Backlog is managed using a single board called `backlog`, found [here](https://github.com/EliiseS/board-demo/projects/2).
+The project contains a column for each sprint

+## Parking lot

+In addition, for managing the daily stand up parking lot there's a [`Parking lot` project](https://github.com/EliiseS/board-demo/projects/3) avaliable to add issues up for discussion